gitwalter/ai-dev-agent/docs/guides/implementation/roadmap.md

 **Goal**: Polish and optimize all rules for maximum effectiveness

 **Tasks**:
-1. ✅ **Rule Review and Polish**: Reviewed and polished all 29 rules in detail
+1. ✅ **Rule Review and Polish**: Reviewed and polished all 16 optimized rules in detail
 2. ✅ **Rule Organization**: Organized rules for optimal application with clear priorities
 3. ✅ **Application Framework**: Created comprehensive application framework
 4. ✅ **Documentation Synchronization**: Updated all relevant documentation